-- Thus a basic research about the company you are giving an interview, is a must.
-You can chose from these points when you are answering for the requirements of responsibilities for the interview.
+- Thus basic research about the company you are giving an interview is a must.
+You can choose from these points when you are answering the requirements of the responsibilities for the interview.

 - Thoroughly investigating various goals and small issues.

 Rapport and being in talks with a wide variety of people.

 30. What is the difference between re-insurance and insurance claim handling?

 - Such tricky questions can be asked with the sole purpose of being too out of the candidate on a big worry-cycle.